MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 ## Run the migrations to create the database

-To update the database schema to match your data model using Entity Framework Core you must use a migration.
+To update the database schema to match your data model using Entity Framework Core, you must use a migration.
 Migrations can create and incrementally update a database schema to keep it in sync with your application's data model.
 You can learn more about this pattern in the [migrations overview](/ef/core/managing-schemas/migrations).

 1. Open a terminal window to the root of your project.
 1. Run the following command to generate an initial migration that can create the database: